 Click tabs for more information

-This Costa Rican adventure for families with older teens and 20-somethings is definitely not for couch potatoes.
+This Costa Rica family vacation is an adventure for families with older teens and 20-somethings is definitely not for couch potatoes.
 It's a trip for fit and active families looking for much more than your typical vacation.

 You’ll tour the country, making your way through the lush Turrialba region, the coastal Caribbean region of Tortuguero, and the stunningly eco-diverse Manuel Antonio National Park.
 Spend your days kayaking, zip lining, whitewater rafting, standup paddle boarding and doing some well-deserved relaxing on the beach, not to mention learning to dance Costa Rican style with salsa and merengue lessons and trying out your new skills at a local club!